pande17827/Streamlit-descision-tree-using-dtreeviz/README.md

 # Streamlit-descision-tree-using-dtreeviz
 This streamlit web app shows how data gets in descision tree classifier and make predictions using dtreeviz.
 I used iris dataset of the sklearn to visualize this.

+# You can find the demo at https://decisiontreeclassifier.streamlit.app/